ottomattas/INFOAIG/Project/py_course/README.md

 Currently tested on versions [3.7.5](https://www.python.org/downloads/release/python-375/) and [3.8.0](https://www.python.org/downloads/release/python-380/).

 ### Install required Python libraries
 For this, we use `pip` as the standard package manager for Python.
 In case you want to learn more, visit the [project website](https://pypi.org/project/pip/).
+We use `sudo` with the `-H` flag which makes sure we have all the environment variables loaded from the user _HOME_.
+Also, we call `pip` via the proper Python implemetation, using the `-m` flag.

 #### **owlready2** for importing the Ontology
 ```